 - 1 cup creamy peanut butter

-- 2 cups confectioner's sugar
+- About 2 cups organic powdered sugar

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract

-- Distribute batter evenly among muffin cups.
+Distribute the batter evenly among the muffin cups.